mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 ## Considerations about L2 terminations at 4o6 {#l2_terminations}

-Deployng 4o6RA at the network edge requires care in the network design as well as in the desing of the 4o6RA parser.
+Deploying 4o6RA at the network edge requires care in the network design as well as in the desing of the 4o6RA parser.

-The network configuration shall guarantee that no DHCP server are reacheable from the DHCP client and that at least one 4o6RA can be reached.
+The network configuration shall guarantee that no DHCP server are reachable from the DHCP client and that at least one 4o6RA can be reached.